sayashirley/olist-data-analysis/analysis_top_selling_product_categories.md

 However, not all categories maintained their momentum.
 Some experienced significant declines or dropped out of the top 10 entirely. **Perfumery**, which ranked **#2 in 2016**, disappeared from the rankings in 2017 and 2018.
 Similarly, **Toys** declined from **#4 in 2016 to #8 in 2017** before falling out of the top 10 in 2018.
 Other categories, such as **Consoles & Games** and **Air Conditioning**, were present in the top 10 in 2016 but failed to reappear in subsequent years.
 Additionally, **Cool Stuff**, which entered the rankings at **#6 in 2017**, dropped to **#10 in 2018**, indicating diminishing popularity.
 These declines suggest potential market saturation or evolving consumer priorities.

-The analysis also highlighted categories with fluctuating performance, reflecting seasonal demand or inconsistent growth.
+The analysis also highlighted categories with fluctuating performance, reflecting inconsistent growth.
 For example, **Automotive** ranked **#8 in 2016**, dropped out in 2017, and reappeared at **#8 in 2018**.
 Similarly, **Baby Products** followed a comparable pattern, ranking **#10 in 2016**, disappearing in 2017, and returning at **#9 in 2018**. **Garden & Tools** entered the rankings only in 2017 at **#9**, but did not appear in 2016 or 2018.
-These variations suggest niche or seasonal demand trends rather than sustained growth.
+These variations suggest niche demand trends rather than sustained growth.

 In summary, the analysis underscores several key takeaways. **Health & Beauty** and **Watches & Gifts** demonstrated the strongest and most consistent growth over the three-year period.
 Meanwhile, **Bed, Bath & Table** and **Computers & Accessories** emerged as significant growth categories, reflecting shifting consumer priorities toward home and tech products.
 On the other hand, categories like **Perfumery** and **Toys** experienced notable declines, likely due to market saturation or changing trends.
-Finally, the fluctuating performance of certain categories, such as **Automotive** and **Baby Products**, highlights the influence of seasonality or niche demand on consumer purchasing behavior.
+Finally, the fluctuating performance of certain categories, such as **Automotive** and **Baby Products**, suggests niche demand on consumer purchasing behavior.

 Given these timestamp limitations, the results for 2016 and 2018 may not fully reflect trends for an entire year, and should be interpreted with this in mind.

 Category names in the dataset were originally formatted as `furniture_decor`, `health_beauty`, `perfumery`, `bed_bath_table`, `sports_leisure`, and `computers_accessories`, which were translated into user-friendly terms for clarity.

+### Business Implications

+- Health & Beauty’s rise to #1 suggests strong consumer demand, making it a key category for promotional efforts and stock optimization.
+- The decline of Perfumery and Toys indicates shifting preferences, prompting a need for further investigation into market saturation or alternative product offerings.
+- The surge in Bed, Bath & Table in 2017 highlights growing interest in home-related products, suggesting potential for targeted marketing campaigns.

 ## 5. Visualisation